acmoroca/Kanjo-Game/README.md

 7) Click on the "Install & Edit" button, this will launch you into the game

 Now you should actually be in the code editor, from here you can poke around everything
-Since the UI is a little small, I suggest you press the F5 key to start up the game
+Since the UI is a little small, I suggest you press the F5 key to start up the game instead of hunting for the start button

 From now on you can just click "start Godot editor" and choose the project!